-Working in a barn on a farm owned by Lloyd Gooding, Zimmerman was approached by officers bearing a warrant sworn out by Gooding after his five-year-old daughter, Iva had told her parents that she had been criminally attacked by Zimmerman Sunday night. ter of the warrant Zimmerman protested, vigorously denied the charges, seemed to go into a frazzled rage, and then fell dead at the feet of the men who had come to arrest him for an offensive punishable by death.
+Working in a barn on a farm owned by Lloyd Gooding, Zimmerman was approached by officers bearing a warrant sworn out by Gooding after his five-year-old daughter, Iva had told her parents that she had been criminally attacked by Zimmerman Sunday night.

+When informed of the character of the warrant Zimmerman protested, vigorously denied the charges, seemed to go into a frazzled rage, and then fell dead at the feet of the men who had come to arrest him for an offensive punishable by death.
 Physicians attributed death to heart failure brought on by unusual excitement.